 You are here

-Judith A. Cooper, Ph.D., is acting director of the National Institute on Deafness and Other Communication Disorders (NIDCD) and director of the NIDCD Division of Scientific Programs.
+Judith A. Cooper, Ph.D., is deputy director of the National Institute on Deafness and Other Communication Disorders (NIDCD) and director of the NIDCD Division of Scientific Programs.
+She served as NIDCD acting director from June 2018 to August 2019.
 Dr. Cooper has advanced the mission of the NIDCD since the institute was established in 1988.

 She joined the National Institutes of Health in 1982 as a health science administrator (HSA) within the National Institute of Neurological and Communicative Disorders and Stroke (now known as the National Institute of Neurological Disorders and Stroke).
 Dr. Cooper joined the NIDCD as an HSA soon after the institute was established.
 She subsequently served as deputy director as well as acting director of the Division of Human Communication; she was then named chief of the Scientific Programs Branch.
 In 2003, she became director, Division of Scientific Programs.
 Since 2004, she has also served as deputy director of the NIDCD.
 Throughout her time at the NIDCD, she has overseen the extramural research portfolio in the areas of language, language impairments, and language in deaf individuals.